Dupont Circle/Embassy Row

 17 Vice President’s Residence/U.S. Naval Observatory

 Number One Observatory Circle is the official residence of the U.S. vice president.
-As I write this, it is the home of Joseph and Jill Biden.
 The wooded estate surrounding the residence is the site of the U.S. Naval Observatory; the large white dome holding its 12-inch refracting telescope is easily seen on the right.
 Built in 1893, the veep’s house initially was assigned to the observatory’s superintendent.
-But in 1923 the Chief of Naval Operations took a liking to it, booted out the superintendent, and made the house his home.
+But in 1923 the chief of naval operations took a liking to it, booted out the superintendent, and made the house his home.
 In 1974, Congress evicted the Navy and transformed it into the vice president’s residence.

-Up to that time, vice presidents occupied their own homes, as Supreme Court judges, Cabinet members, and senators still do.
+Up to that time, vice presidents occupied their own homes, as Supreme Court judges, Cabinet members, and congressional representatives and senators still do.
 But providing full security apparatus for the private homes of each new vice president became expensive.
-Nelson Rockefeller, vice president in the Gerald Ford administration, was the first potential resident, but he used the house only for entertaining.
-So Vice President Walter Mondale became the first official occupant, followed by the elder Bush, Quayle, and Gore.
+Nelson Rockefeller, veep in the Ford administration, was the first potential resident, but he used the house only for entertaining.
+So Vice President Walter Mondale became its first official occupant, leading the way for succeeding vice presidents.
 If you see a big tent on the front lawn, it usually means the vice president is hosting a gala reception.